flymyd/vscode-plugin-terminal-command-ai/README.md

-# shell-ai-completion-helper README
+# TerminalCommandAI README

-This is the README for your extension "shell-ai-completion-helper".
+This is the README for your extension "TerminalCommandAI".
 After writing up a brief description, we recommend including the following sections.

 ## Features